 5. Automate compliance

 Agility is more critical than ever as we try to continuously improve market response.
 However, for those in highly-regulated industries, agility needs to be responsible and compliant too.
 While “responsible agility” may sound like an oxymoron, it can be done.
 Find ways to automate certain steps required for compliance reports, such as change management tickets, to take them off the hands of your teams.
-This can remove drag and toil and supercharge response rates, as well as boost morale/engagement, for a technical et cultural win.
+This can remove drag and toil and supercharge response rates, as well as boost morale/engagement, for a technical and cultural win.